epic6969/EmojiMen/README.md

+# NoNitroEmoji
+- Essentialy its a selfbot.
+You can send emojis as links/attachments, download all emojis from a server, search for emojis in files and servers and so on.

-# EmojiMen
+# Why?
-idk what the heck im doing, i made this cuz my nitro expired, basically its a selfbot were u can download and search for emojis and it will be sent as attachment or link ig made in python because c# gave me errors but python bad imo
+- I made this because my nitro expired and I still wanted to use emojis.
+You can get banned for this as it is a selfbot, I will not be held responsible for any use of this program.

 ## Checklist
 - Login: [x]